 The MIT Alert system sends messages to the MIT community informing them about a confirmed emergency and to provide suggested protection actions.

-All students and employees can sign up for MIT Alert through use of their Kerberos account.
+All students and employees are automatically signed up for MIT Alert.
 In addition, extended community members can sign up for MIT Alert as well.